Intervention strategies

 Now all Universes represent a different screening strategy that is simulated with the same population.

 The following example shows a simulation in which we compare no screening for EC, screening from age 30 to 35 and from age 30 to 40.
+The EC_screening Process also requires you to specify the maximum number of screening rounds over all strategies to compute the right amount of round-specific random numbers.

 1from miscore import Model, processes, Universe